tytydraco/yessleep/out/A_Penny_For_Your_Thoughts.md

 “No no no no. HELP!
 HEELP!”, I yelled, “OI, OLD MAN, I’m in here.
 HELP!”

 I saw him through the perforated metal and I was shaking with adrenaline.
 When he turned around briefly he just waved at me and proceeded to leave.
 After sitting at the door restlessly; wailing, begging and cursing, I tried to let the adrenaline wear off.
 What on earth?
 There was something wrong.
 Seriously wrong.
-Eventually, I got up like an injured zombie.
-I scanned the room and the dusty haze was illuminated by this peculiar red sunset.
+Eventually, I got up like an zombie and I scanned the room.
+There was a lot of dusty haze illuminated by this peculiar red sunset.

 “We’re alooooone now”, said a cheery childlike voice.